 While the Bedroom Tax is pushing up rent arrears in debt in other parts of the UK, we have fully mitigated it in Scotland and will scrap it as soon as can.

-And almost 300,000 households in crisis have been helped to buy essentials such as nappies, food and cookers through our Scottish Welfare Fund since it was established in 2013.
+And over 265,000 households in crisis have been helped to buy essentials such as nappies, food and cookers through our Scottish Welfare Fund since it was established in 2013.

 All children in primaries 1 to 3 now benefit from free school meals, saving families around £380 per child per year.
 We will also expand free school meals to all children that benefit from the expansion of childcare provision.